noahrubin989/Azure-Recognise-and-Synthesise-Speech/README.md

 ---

+## Project Overview
+This script automatically converts your audio recordings into written text using Azure's speech service.
+Simply place your `.wav` files in the `audio_files` folder, and the script will process them for you.
+Transcribed text files will then appear in the `text_files` folder, making it easy to review and share the results.

+---

 ## Azure Setup
 The following is a guide on how to set up the required resource(s) for creating speech enabled apps.